deepower/lights-experiment/README.md

 ## 2DO

 1. Sync clock by MIDI/OSC with remote Ableton Live
-2. How to create track analyzer with Ableton
-3. Import MIDI levels from Live channels as variables
+2. Import MIDI levels from Live channels as variables